-Launched in Spring 2006, the School of Continuing and Professional Studies (SCPS) at Loyola University Chicago continues a long tradition of unwavering support for working adults who wish to advance their education.
-The School of Continuing and Professional Studies continues in the Jesuit tradition by providing application-oriented programs and certificates that prepare working professionals for today's dynamic workplace.
+In 2014, School of Continuing and Professional Studies will be celebrating the centennial anniversary of adult education at Loyola University Chicago.
+SCPS continues a long tradition of unwavering support for working adults who wish to advance their education.
+The School continues in the Jesuit tradition by providing application-oriented programs and certificates that prepare working professionals for today's dynamic workplace.
 At the School of Continuing and Professional Studies, we prepare people to lead extraordinary lives.

 In 1991, when Loyola acquired Mundelein College, University College was renamed "Mundelein College of Loyola University" (1991-2003).
 Significantly, Mundelein had become well known for its innovations in adult learning, having created the first "Weekend College for Women" in the country.